Viewing scan results and using scan logs

 - The Scan History page lists all scans that have been run in your deployment.
-On any page of the Web interface, click the Administration tab.
-On the Administration page, click the view link for Scan History.
-In the Scan History table, find the Scan Log column.
+On any page of the Security Console, click the Administration tab.
+In the Scans > History section, click View current and past scans.
+In the Scan History table, find the Completed column.

 Downloading the scan log

 - Click the Download icon on the scan log.

 - A pop-up window displays the option to open the file or save it to your hard drive.
 You may select either option.
 To ensure that you have a permanent copy of the scan log, it is recommended you choose the option to save it.
 In the case that scan information is ever deleted from the scan database you will now have a back-up copy.

 What to do if you do not see an open option.

 If you do not see an option to open the file, change your browser configuration to include a default program for opening a .log file.
 Any text editing program, such as Notepad or gedit, can open a .log file.
 Consult the documentation for your browser to find out how to select a default program.

 Import xlogs (Scan Data Logs)

 In order to import scan data logs, you must first export scan data from a previously scanned site.